Dr Simon Cox: Researching geospatial interoperability standards

-Dr Simon Cox’s primary research areas include information modelling and transfer standards, spatial data infrastructures, vocabularies and semantic web technologies, governance of community standards.
+Dr Simon Cox's primary research areas include information models and transfer standards for environmental information, spatial data infrastructures, vocabularies and semantic web technologies.

-Dr Simon Cox specialises in distributed architectures and interface standards for environmental data, focusing on geoscience for AuScope GRID (National Collaborative Research Infrastructure Strategy), and water data through WIRADA (Water Information Research and Development Alliance).
+He specialises in distributed architectures and interface standards for environmental data, focusing on geoscience and water.

-He also leads several international standards activities for the Open Geospatial Consortium and in the ISO Geographic Information Technical Committee.
+He leads several international standards activities for the Open Geospatial Consortium and the ISO Geographic Information Technical Committee.

 Dr Cox trained in geology and geophysics, starting his research career studying the mechanical properties of rocks in the laboratory.

-Re-joining CSIRO after a few years lecturing at Monash University in Australia, he moved into visualisation and information management, doing early work in web-mapping and metadata systems before focusing on geospatial information standards.
+After a few years lecturing at Monash University in Australia, he joined CSIRO to work on visualisation and information management, doing early work in web-mapping and metadata systems before focusing on geospatial information standards.

-In 2009-10, Dr Cox was based in the Spatial Data Infrastructures Unit at the Joint Research Centre of the European Commission in northern Italy, working on harmonisation of several international geospatial initiatives.
+In 2009/2010, Dr Cox was based in the Spatial Data Infrastructures Unit at the Joint Research Centre of the European Commission in northern Italy, working on harmonisation of several international geospatial initiatives around the INSPIRE framework.

 Dr Cox has completed a:

-Bachelor of Arts in Geological Sciences from Cambridge University in the United Kingdom (UK) in 1980
+Bachelor of Arts in Geological Sciences from Cambridge University, UK in 1980

 Master of Science in Rock Mechanics from London University, UK in 1981